-- Step 1 Contact Cisco Support to build the GISO image with the set of packages based on your requirement. - Step 2 Copy the GISO image to the /harddisk: location on the router. - Step 3 Upgrade the system to replace the current software with the .iso image, and install the RPMs.
+The tool uses the input parameters to build the GISO image.

+- Step 3 Copy the GISO image to the /harddisk: location on the router. - Step 4 Upgrade the system to replace the current software with the .iso image, and install the RPMs.

+'''

 Router#install replace <source location> <giso name.iso>

+'''